How we chose our TEDxKazimierz speakers - it all starts with "the idea".

 What do they want the listener to do with the idea in their talk?
 At TEDxKazimierz, we are “action orientated.”
 An idea without a call to action can still make a brilliant TEDxKazimierz talk.
 Even without it, ideas can still have tremendous transformative power.

-Wojtek Narębski’s talk from TEDxKazimierz 2015 is an example of a talk ending with a powerful call to action.
+Professor Wojciech Narębski’s inspiring talk about how he survived imprisonment, interrogation, the Soviet Gulag is an example of a talk ending with a powerful call to action.
 He appeals to the audience to appreciate what they have, sharing a simple call to action: “do something worth doing with your life.”

 Why is the speaker the right person to talk about the idea?